ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 The following Ballerina code gives an example on how to expose a simple echo function in AWS Lambda.

-Create a ballerina package.
+Create a Ballerina package.
 ```bash
 $ bal new aws_lambda_deployment
 ```
-Replace the contents of the generated bal file with the following content.
+Replace the contents of the generated BAL file with the following content.

 ```ballerina
 import ballerina/log;